realXiaochen/Giphy-xiaochen/README.md

 ## Tools

-- Angular 2
+1.Angular 2
-  -- component: logic
+  1. component: logic
-  -- service: dependency
+  2. service: dependency
-- Angular-cli
+2. Angular-cli
-- Bootstrap
+3. Bootstrap
-- Font-awesome
+4. Font-awesome

 ## How to use